MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 ## Update VM Image used by the hosted machine group

-"You can update the VM image that is used by your hosted machine group.
+You can update the VM image that is used by your hosted machine group.
 This is beneficial in situations where a custom VM image requires software updates and/or additional customization to run desktop flows.
-This feature allows you to update the VM image to be used when creating new hosted bots in your hosted machine group, eliminating the need to delete and recreate it
+This feature allows you to update the VM image to be used when creating new hosted bots in your hosted machine group, eliminating the need to delete and recreate it.
+To update VM image:

 1. Sign in to [Power Automate](https://make.powerautomate.com).